Where to Find the Best Seafood Restaurants Around Boston Right Now

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Our restaurant scene is constantly evolving, but this is also a city steeped in tradition.
-So when we chose the 20 best seafood restaurants in Boston, we cast a wide net.
-From a quirky little spot serving lobster sandwiches to a buzzy destination for crudo and cocktails, we’ve got you covered.
-When hunger hits, swim by these standouts.
+So when we chose the best seafood restaurants in Boston, we cast a wide net.
+From a quirky little spot serving lobster sandwiches to buzzy destinations for crudo and cocktails, we’ve got you covered.

 Alive & Kicking Lobsters